 Purines-adenine and guanine and pyrimidine-thymine, cytosine and uracil are involved in making nucleic acids- DNA and RNA.

 Purines and pyrimidines are an important ingredient of the DNA along with the phosphate and the pentose sugar.

-Interestingly, purines and pyrimidines constructs nucleotides as well as nucleosides.
+Interestingly, purines and pyrimidines construct nucleotides as well as nucleosides.
 The polynucleotide chain is known as DNA.

 By forming hydrogen bonds between opposite bases and phosphodiester bonds with the adjacent bases it creates the double-stranded structure of DNA.

 Structurally, the purines are made up of the two aromatic rings while the pyrimidines are made up of a single aromatic ring.

 In addition to this, the purines contain four different nitrogen atoms while the pyrimidines contain two nitrogen molecules in the ring.

 Due to these structural variations, the purines are bigger in size and shape as compared with the pyrimidines.